 - Old Bridge – A beautiful spot in sightseeing Heidelberg.
-A stroll in the Old bridge of Heidelberg will let you see the skyline of Heidelberg.
+A stroll on the Old bridge of Heidelberg will let you see the skyline of Heidelberg.
 By facing south, you view the towering structures of Heidelberg, an impressive gate, picturesque timber-framed houses, and the Heidelberg Palace on the top of a hill.

-Schiltach is an 11th-century town located on the eastern central portion of the Black Forest, full of restored but picturesque half-timbered houses.
+Schiltach is an 11th-century town on the eastern central portion of the Black Forest, full of restored but picturesque half-timbered houses.
 Definitely, it’s a charming place to transport you back in time.

 Schiltach Town Highlights

 - Historische Altstadt – A visit to Schiltach will not be complete if you don’t visit its historic old town.
 Walk over the cobbled streets in between the charming timber-framed houses.
-Do not forget to visit the riverside and the flower embellished bridge!
+Do not forget to visit the riverside and the flower-embellished bridge!